+Case Report:

+During routine dissection, of the right upper limb of 70 year old donated embalmed male cadaver in the Department of Anatomy, K.J.
+Somaiya Medical College, Sion, Mumbai, India, we observed an additional muscle slip of flexor carpi ulnaris associated with anomalous high division of dorsal branch of ulnar nerve.
+The additional belly originated from the lower part of the flexor carpi ulnaris muscle and crossed ulnar nerve, ulnar vessels and median nerve.
+The additional belly merged with the flexor retinaculum.
+The ulnar nerve divided into the terminal branches in the upper part of the forearm.
 However, the distribution of the terminal branches of ulnar nerve was normal in palm.
 The arterial pattern in the forearm was normal.
 The variations were unilateral and the left upper limb was normal.
 The photographs of the additional muscle slip of flexor carpi ulnaris associated with anomalous high division of dorsal branch of ulnar nerve were taken for proper documentation.

 Figure 2.
-The photographic presentation of additional belly originating from lower part of flexor carpi ulnaris muscle and crossing ulnar nerve, ulnar vessels and median nerve and merging with flexor retinaculum.

-Superficial Palmar Arch Ulnar Artery Accessory Slip Radial Artery maintaining the humeral compartment as an ulnar deviator and palmar flexor of the wrist [7].
-After multiple efforts to heal an infected nonunion of the proximal ulna, Meals [8] has used a flexor carpi ulnaris muscle pedicle flap to improve blood supply and soft tissue coverage at the nonunion site and observed promoted bone healing and restoration of useful elbow function.
+The photographic presentation of the additional belly originated from the lower part of the flexor carpi ulnaris muscle and crossed ulnar nerve, ulnar vessels and median nerve and merged with the flexor retinaculum.
+Superficial Palmar Arch Ulnar Artery Accessory Slip Radial Artery to be taken into account when interpreting ultrasound and MR images, as well as during dissection of the ulnar neurovascular bundle when using FCU as a guideline.
+The flexor carpi ulnaris is a useful local muscle flap in the forearm and elbow.
+It is, however, an important palmar flexor and ulnar deviator of the wrist, and functional loss may arise from the use of this muscle in its entirety.
+The flexor carpi ulnaris is made up of two distinct neuromuscular compartments.
+This arrangement allows for splitting of the muscle and the potential use of the larger ulnar compartment as a local muscle flap while maintaining the humeral compartment as an ulnar deviator and palmar flexor of the wrist [7].
+After multiple efforts to heal an infected non union of the proximal ulna, Meals (1989) has used a flexor carpi ulnaris muscle pedicle flap to improve blood supply and soft tissue coverage at the non union site and observed promoted bone healing and restoration of useful elbow function.
 Entrapment or compressive neuropathies are important and wide spread debilitating clinical problems.
 They are caused frequently as the nerve passes through a fibrous tunnel, or an opening in fibrous or muscular tissue.
-The most common is the median nerve entrapment in the wrist leading to carpal tunnel syndrome [9].
+The most common is the median nerve entrapment in the wrist leading to carpal tunnel syndrome.
+As in the present case, the crossing of accessory belly of the flexor carpi ulnaris muscle over the ulnar nerve and median nerve and compressing them might lead to numbness and tingling in the hand.
+This variation may be clinically important because symptoms of median nerve compression arising from similar variations are often confused with more common causes, such as, radiculopathy and carpal tunnel syndrome.
+The knowledge of course and distribution of ulnar nerve can assist the surgeon in the diagnosis and treatment of conditions associated with the ulnar aspect of the hand.
+Recognition and diagnosis of this problem will help ensure timely and effective management of the more common pain syndromes [8].